-No official may be less than 16 years of age except for the Clerks of the Course and Stewards, who must be at least 18 years old.
-The term "officials" comprises the following persons who may have assistants.
+No official may be less than 16 years of age except for the Clerks of the Course and Stewards, who must be 18 years old.
+The term "officials" comprises of the following persons who may have assistants.
 The list is not necessarily exhaustive.
-Officials should be adults and for all competitions, should be licensed and/or insured by MSA.
+Officials must be licenced and/or insured by MSA.

-The Clerk of the Course:
+The Clerk of the Course;

-MSA Steward
+MSA Steward: